 But here’s the good news — many of those changes are reversible with lifestyle and behavior changes!
 For instance, smoking can cause epigenetic changes that are reversed when you stop smoking.

 The role of the environment and behaviors on genetic expression has been studied extensively, with more research happening all the time.
 An important breakthrough in 2005 showed clear evidence of the role that the environment plays in genetic changes.

 Italian researchers studied identical twins, showing that at birth their epigenetics were the same, but over time these patterns developed differences, despite the twins having the same genetic makeup.

-Since then, more and more evidence has emerged that backs up what I have long said to be true: our lifestyle choices can have a direct impact on our health – and our weight.
+Since then, more and more evidence has emerged that backs up what I have long said to be true: our lifestyle choices have a direct impact on our health, our weight, and our genes.

 One of the biggest health challenges faced by the women I work with is an inability to lose weight.
 Of course, being overweight or obese causes myriad health problems including increased risk of cardiovascular disease, high blood pressure, high cholesterol, type 2 diabetes, stroke, gallbladder disease, sleep apnea, osteoarthritis, depression and anxiety.
 That’s a lot of reasons to do everything you can to maintain a healthy weight!

 Research has shown several connections between epigenetic changes and obesity.
 Animal research has indicated that early nutritional environments can impact risk of obesity later in life.
 Research in 2016 identified an epigenetic “on-off switch” for obesity.
 Still other research has demonstrated how the eating habits of the parent can impact their children’s tendencies toward obesity.